sendamply/docs/docs/Analytics/1-Analytics-Overview.md

 ### Types of Data

 Amply collects two types of data around your email: **email activity** and **email contents**.
-This data is easily queryable through your dashboard via the SQL page under the Analytics tab.
+This data is easily queryable in your dashboard by clicking on the SQL page under the Analytics tab.

 **email_activities**